rickscode/Deep-Code/README.md

 ## What is this?
 A free, open-source alternative to proprietary AI coding assistants (like Claude Code).
 Deep Code is a CLI tool that lets you:
-- Build, edit, and analyze code and apps using open-source LLMs (Groq API, DeepSeek, Llama, etc.)
+- Build, edit, and analyze code and apps using DeepSeek via Groq API
 - Automatically generate and save code files/folders for your requests—no more copy-paste!
 - Use a privacy-first, community-driven, extensible coding agent.